salman-dev-app/Chatbotai/README.md

 4. Navigate to the **Environment Variables** section and add the three secret variables mentioned above (`TELEGRAM_BOT_TOKEN`, `GEMINI_API_KEY`, `ADMIN_ID`).
 5. Click **Deploy**.
 Your bot will be online in a few moments!

----

-## 📂 Project Structure.
-├── bot.py  Main bot code containing all logic
-├── requirements.txt  List of required Python libraries ├── Procfile  Command for Koyeb to run the bot
-├── .gitignore  Specifies which files Git should ignore └── README.md  This file**
----

 ## 🙏 Acknowledgements & Contact